Azure/SAP-on-Azure-Scripts-and-Utilities/QualityCheck/Readme.md

 We are continouasly improving the tool and will add e.g. support for Windows and MSSQL in the near future.

-If you have additional ideas on what to check please open an issue.
+> If you have additional ideas on what to check please open an issue.

+> V1 is still available in the subfolder [here](V1)

 When installing SAP on Azure please follow our guidelines available [here](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/sap/get-started).
 Please pay close attention to the storage layout for HANA systems available [here](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/sap/hana-vm-operations-storage).